hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 Vault data in a subsequent step.

 **Note:** Make sure the Atlas jobs have completely terminated before you proceed.
-This ensures you will produce a consistent snapshot of work in Private Terraform.
+This ensures you will produce a consistent snapshot of work in Private Terraform Enterprise.

 #### Step 4.
 RDS snapshot creation